 - How much will you save?
 Once you know how much you have at risk due to the amount and application of your possible deductible amounts, consider your premium savings at each of the various deductible levels.
 Is the risk to your profit statement worth the savings in premium?
 Decide at what point the balance between the premium saved and the assets risked is most comfortable for you.

-We'll be glad to review with you your current policy deductibles, how they apply, and what options/premium savings are available.
-Let us help make sure that your program provides you with the best combination of cost and benefits now and in the future.
+We'll be glad to review your current policy deductibles, how they apply, and what options and premium savings are available.
+Let us help make sure your program provides the best combination of cost and benefits now and in the future — or review with an insurance agent to discuss your specific needs.